 NASAD is a member of ASPA.
 ASPA brings together the specialized accrediting agencies in a forum for discussion, debate, and review of current issues and events.

 NASAD and CAEP join in cooperation for the benefit of institutions.
 The standards of the two associations do not contradict one another.
-NASAD reflects education accreditation status in its Directory Listing of member institutions.
+NASAD reflects education accreditation status in its Directory List of member institutions.
 CAEP’s policy regarding the review of art and design education programs states:

 “CAEP reduces the amount of evidence needed from programs accredited by other national specialized accreditors for inclusion in CAEP’s review of the education unit (school, college or department of education).”